nostack-dev/minitemplate/README.md

 - **Custom Theming**: Quickly change themes with the `generate.sh` script or directly using the theme controller dropdown.

 ## Project Structure

-The flat project structure is intentional to improve development speed by providing direct access to all components without deep navigation.
-Further structure can be added as the project scales to accommodate more complexity while maintaining this simplicity.

-The project consists of the following files and components:

 ```
 .